Why is PCI DSS compliance important in today’s market?

 This Equifax breach is at its worst as hackers were able to steal social security numbers, birth dates, addresses, driving license numbers and credit card numbers.
 Equifax has confirmed that 209,000 US consumers’ credit card numbers were taken.

-Hackers are becoming more experienced and advanced with their tactics and some of the most defenceless organization are call centres.
+Hackers are becoming more experienced and advanced with their tactics and some of the most defenceless organizations are call centres.
 Wonder why call centres might be the most defenceless organization?

 When you make a phone call to a call centre, they will usually use private information to identify whom they’re speaking with, and they literally can process payments over the phone.